 St Andrew's Church, Kettleburgh stands at the end of Church Road, with farmland on one side and Church Farm and Church Cottages close by.

-Friday Prayers in April at 4pm - at Hacheston
+Friday Prayers in June at 4pm - at Parham

 Midweek Communion at Hacheston at 10am every Wednesday